Lynne Lipton

 In the mid-1980s, Ad Age dubbed her the Meryl Streep of the microphone.
 For two seasons in the early-1970s, she appeared on the David Frost Review, with fellow actors Cleavon Little, Marcia Rodd, Jack Gilford.
 She was originally hired for the role of Mrs. Houseman in the film Dirty Dancing, but became ill and was forced to leave the film.
 The role went to Kelly Bishop.

-She provided the voice of Gethsemanee Starhawk Moonmaker in the 2002 video game Grand Theft Auto: Vice City.
+She provided the voice of Gethsemanee in the 2002 video game Grand Theft Auto: Vice City.